Marcus-Stubbs/Marcus-Stubbs/README.md

 <h2>👨‍💻 Cybersecurity Projects:</h2>

 - <b>Port Scans<b>
-  -<b>Using Microsoft Azure in conjunction with VMware I ran a port scan on an old fireox server with the help of Nessuss.<b>
+  -[Using Microsoft Azure in conjunction with VMware I ran a port scan on an old fireox server with the help of Nessuss.]

 - <b>Risk Management</b>
   - [Praciting DS & Algos in Python](https://github.com/joshmadakor1/Algorithms-Practice)